ContainerSolutions/terraform-examples/CONTRIBUTING.md

 ### Solve an issue

-You can search for [existing issues](https://github.com/ContainerSolutions/terraform-examples/issues), and if you intend to solve one of them, then you can make changes on it in a new branch and create a Pull Request for the fix.
+You can search for [existing issues](https://github.com/ContainerSolutions/terraform-examples/issues), and if you intend to solve one of them, then you can make changes for it in a new branch and create a Pull Request for the fix.

 ## Milestones

 We are using GitHub projects and tracking milestones [there](https://github.com/ContainerSolutions/terraform-examples/projects).
-Similar to solving issues, if you intend to work on one of the items there, then you can make changes on it in a new branch and create a Pull Request for it.
+Similar to solving issues, if you intend to work on one of the items there, then you can make changes for it in a new branch and create a Pull Request for it.

 ## Development